hukijodha/SubsetSum/ReadMe.md

 To generate this jar :
 run "mvn clean install" in root folder.

-Source Code you can find in below branches:
+Source Code you can find in development branch.
--> master
--> development